zentity-io/zentity-io.github.io/docs/rest-apis/setup-api.md

 Creates the `.zentity-models` index.

-The request accepts two endpoints:
+The request accepts one endpoint:

 ```javascript
 POST _zentity/_setup